ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The 2002-2007 Vermont Butterfly Survey found only two records of Columbine Duskywing (1 voucher, 1 sight), as well as two historical records, and determined that the species was “very rare” in the state.
 All records were found west of the Green Mountains (McFarlane and Zahendra 2010).

-Climate warming may negatively affect this species, whereas the Wild Indigo Duskywing, with a range throughout the southern states, may be more warming-adapted.
+Climate warming may negatively affect this species, while the Wild Indigo Duskywing, with a range throughout the southern states, may be more warming-adapted.

 79 Mottled Duskywing Erynnis martialis (Scudder, 1869)

-Mottled Duskywing has apparently been extirpated from Massachusetts, despite a plethora of historical records. .
-No individuals were found during the Atlas period or subsequently, and there are no MBC records.
-It is also apparently extirpated from Connecticut.
+Mottled Duskywing is apparently extirpated from Massachusetts.
+There are many nineteenth century reports, and some specimens.
+The last reports are from the 1930's; the last reliable specimen from the 1880's.
+No individuals were found during the 1986-90 Atlas period , and there are no BOM-MBC records.
+Mottled Duskywing is also apparently extirpated from Connecticut.
 It was not found during the 1995-99 Connecticut Atlas, and the last records are from 1942 (Schweitzer, MAS Atlas; O’Donnell et al. 2007).

-Once found throughout eastern United States, it is now sharply declining and gone from most of its northeastern range.
-It survived in serpentine barrens in Pennsylvania until about 1996, and can still be found in the Albany pine barrens and a few other places in New York (NatureServe 2/2012; map, Cech and Tudor 2005).
+Once found throughout eastern United States, Mottled Duskywing is now sharply declining and gone from most of its northeastern range.
+It survived in serpentine barrens in Pennsylvania until about 1996, but it can probably still be found in the Albany pine barrens and a few other places in New York (NatureServe 2/2012; Schweitzer, Minno, Wagner 2011; map, Cech and Tudor 2005).

-This duskywing can be identified with a good view through binoculars (e.g. Cech and Tudor 2005).
-Identifications in historical materials are somewhat less problematic than they are in the cases of Persius Duskywing, Columbine Duskywing, and Wild Indigo Duskywing.
+This duskywing can be identified with a good view through binoculars (see Cech and Tudor 2005).
+Identification of historical specimens is somewhat less problematic than in the cases of Persius Duskywing, Columbine Duskywing, and Wild Indigo Duskywing.

-Historical records for this species in Massachusetts are legion.
-But given the difficulty of identifying duskywings generally, especially in the 19th century, not all of these reports can be relied upon.
-Scudder (1889: 1497) reported records from Andover (Scudder), Waltham (“abundant”) (Scudder), West Roxbury (Minot), and Tewksbury (Alcott) in the east, and South Hadley, Amherst (Sprague), Amherst Notch (Scudder), and Springfield (Emery) in the west.
+Historical reports in Massachusetts are legion, and there are some extant museum specimens.
+Given the uncertainties of identifying duskywings, not all of the literature reports can be relied upon.
+However Scudder (1889: 1497) cited 19th century records from Andover (Scudder, 1 specimen), Waltham (“abundant”) (Scudder), West Roxbury (2 specimens, Minot), and Tewksbury (Alcott) in the east, and South Hadley, Amherst (Sprague), Amherst Notch (Scudder), and Springfield (Emery) in the west.

 Outlook

-Mottled Duskywing’s global status is S3 or “vulnerable.”
-It occurs only in eastern North America, but is not particularly common anywhere.
+Mottled Duskywing is a specialized, monophageous species, and is probably gone from Massachusetts.
+Its global status is S3 or “vulnerable.”
+It occurs only in eastern North America.
 Its accepted range is from Canada to Texas but there are currently no states or provinces where its status is secure; it is vulnerable or imperiled even in North Carolina, Georgia, Kentucky and West Virginia (NatureServe 2/2012).

 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS